leportella/v3/_posts/2020-05-03-my-handbook-tests.md

 ---
 layout: post
-title: "What does it mean to test a software?"
+title: "What does it mean to test software?"
 categories:
   - english
   - handbook